A tale of two shuffle algebras: Shuffle algebras and --matrices

 \begin{proof} The data provided are sufficient to completely define the pairing, in virtue of \eqref{eqn:bialg 1} and \eqref{eqn:bialg 2}.
 The thing that we need to check is that the defining relations of the extended shuffle algebras, namely \eqref{eqn:ext rel 1}--\eqref{eqn:ext rel 5} and the definition of the shuffle product in \eqref{eqn:shuf prod}, are preserved by the pairing.
 For \eqref{eqn:ext rel 1}, we have:

 and:

-We leave the analogous formulas when \eqref{eqn:ext rel 1} is replaced by \eqref{eqn:ext rel 2}, or when the roles of $S$ and $T$ are switched, or when the roles of the two arguments of the pairing are switched, as exercises to the interested reader.
+We leave the analogous formulas when \eqref{eqn:ext rel 1} is replaced by \eqref{eqn:ext rel 2}, or when the roles of the two arguments of the pairing are switched, as exercises to the reader.
 As for \eqref{eqn:ext rel 3}, we have:

 The analogous formulas when $S_3^-$ is replaced by $T_3^-$, or when the roles of the arguments of the pairing are switched, are left as exercises to the interested reader.
 To prove that \eqref{eqn:ext rel 4} pairs correctly with elements of $\CA^-$, note that \eqref{eqn:cop shuf 3} implies: